joseagraz/IEEE_10006883/README.md

 ## Acknowledgments

-- Special thanks to Robert S. Pozos PhD, for his invaluable feedback
+Special thanks to Robert S. Pozos PhD, for his invaluable feedback and support for the past 25 years